(Editor's note: Art of budgeting is a series of articles that looks at several aspects of IT security budgeting.

 Consequently, the productivity of an enterprise was always measured only in terms of the productivity of its capital, such as return-on-assets (ROA), return-on-equity (ROE) or return-on-investment (ROI).
 The providers of capital were then entitled to the surplus, called profit or rent.
 For example: Return on Assets = Profit / Financial Capital.

 That equation is true if knowledge happened to be necessary for labor to make better uses of capital, which explained a higher wage rate for labor.
 By this reasoning, people performing the actual labor were not an asset worthy of any special protection.
 Labor could receive only fair compensation for the time worked.
-The most they were allowed to claim is
+The most they were allowed to claim is to be awarded premium wages and a bonus here or there.
+If employees quit and give company secrets to competitors, that would be a matter for the lawyers to handle.

 The above reasoning is not only misleading, but also results in judging the value of employees, data, know-how and software on the basis of ongoing costs, rather than how fast they represent an accumulation of useful knowledge over several decades.
 The industrial age accounting methods do not recognize that the productivity of labor is not only a matter of wages.
 Productivity comes from knowledge capital aggregated in an employee's head in the form of useful training and company-relevant experience, or in the form of intelligence that spins on the firm's magnetic disks.
 Most importantly, productivity arises from the way people and information systems are organized as an enterprise capability in pursuit of well-chosen strategic objectives.